 Yes, children can be in direct and indirect contact with rats.
 If one rat can fit their tiny head inside a hole, its entire body can fit through that same hole.
 Rats have been known to be aggressive and can attack innocent babies.
 This was an extreme case, however, it’s possible.
-Rats are able to reach baby cribs, baby high chairs, as well as child-size and adult size beds by reaching, climbing, and even jumping.
+Rats can reach baby cribs, baby high chairs, and child-size and adult size beds by reaching, climbing, and even jumping.

 If your home has just one rat running around, there are most likely more.
 And, if there’s more, that means that they’ve probably touched and tainted multiple surfaces within your home.
 This can indirectly and directly expose older and younger children, toddlers, and babies to the diseases and bacteria that rats carry.